 Background and History

+The total recorded mintage for the 1802 Draped Bust Half Dime is a mere 3,060 pieces, with only a single die variety known.
+From this number, there are currently 35 recorded examples known to exist in all grades, or just above 1% of the original mintage.
 The extreme rarity of the 1802 half dime was recognized once the hobby of coin collecting started to gain momentum in the 1850’s.
-The stature of the rarity was assured when in 1863 an example of the 1802 half dime sold for a higher price than the finest known 1794 dollar.
+The stature of the rarity was assured in 1863 when an example of the coin sold for a higher price than the finest known 1794 silver dollar.

 Finest Known and Values

 The finest known 1802 half dime is an example that has been graded PCGS AU-55.
 This is followed by single examples graded by PCGS as AU-53 and AU-50.
 The NGC census also shows three examples graded AU-50.
 As is always the case, the figures may be inflated by resubmissions of the same coin.
 Notably, there have been no pieces certified in uncirculated condition by either service.